Skip to content

 For simple AIs, everything is okay, there aren’t any problems.
 However, as your AIs become more complex, they will have more decisions and their decision-making conditions will be related to a lot of factors like health, energy, distance to enemy, distance to cover, attack cooldown, etc.

-Therefore, if your game design changes, it will be very time-consuming to apply these changes to your game because they might cause significant changes to the structure of Behavior Trees and Finite State Machines, and you will have to redesign them from scratch by adding, removing, and reordering the conditions and decisions.
+Therefore, if your game design changes, it will be very time-consuming to apply these changes to your game because they might cause significant changes to the structure of BTs and FSMs, and you will have to redesign them from scratch by adding, removing, and reordering the conditions and decisions.

 Additionally, testers will have to recheck every behavior of these AIs from the beginning to ensure that they behave as intended.
 As a result, the cost of syncing your AIs with the game design will increase over time.
 Eventually, you may lose the ability to change your AIs because the cost of making changes becomes too high.